devtamtam/videoEditor/README.md

 ## videocropy

-videocropy is a oython project to turn 16:9 ratio video into 4:3 ratio by triming.
+videocropy is a python project to turn 16:9 ratio video into 4:3 ratio by triming.